MobileAppsGroup5/chat-app-server/README.md

     * **NOTE** If you change the name of the .js file from index.js, you will need to update the Procfile accordingly.
 * `.gitignore`
     * This file stops certain files from being commited in git, when you run `git add .`.
 For example, I'm using the vscode text editor, and it has a few files in the .vscode directory that aren't related to the code and therefore shouldn't be committed.
     * Please avoid committing the `node_modules/` folder that will be created when you run `npm i`.
-Its a mess of a directory and contains a lot of stuff that's required for node.js to run, but really shouldn't be committed alongside the code
+Its a mess of a directory and contains a lot of stuff that's required for node.js to run, but really shouldn't be committed alongside the code# chat-app-server